Florida House Bill 837 (HB837): How Can Property Managers Prepare?

 FREE DOWNLOAD: The Ultimate Guide to Multi-Family Security for Property Managers & Owners

-How should property managers prepare for Florida House Bill 837 to go into effect?
+How should property managers prepare for Florida House Bill 837?

 Starting January 1, 2025, your property must be in compliance with a range of new requirements.
 Depending on your property’s current security measures, this may require some preparation.